React Hooks

 }

-In this example, the effect inside useEffect runs whenever the count state changes.
+In this example, the effect inside useEffect

 Key Notes

-• When any of these dependencies change, the effect inside useEffect runs again.
+are variables or values that the effect depends on. - When any of these dependencies change, the effect inside

-• It helps in controlling when the effect should run based on certain conditions.
+runs again. - It helps in controlling when the effect should run based on certain conditions.

 What are the use cases of useEffect?

-The useEffect hook in React is like a Swiss Army knife for managing side effects in your components.
+hook in React is like a Swiss Army knife for managing side effects in your components.
 It's handy for performing tasks that don't directly involve updating the user interface, such as fetching data from a server, subscribing to events, or setting up timers.
-Essentially, whenever you need to do something after the component has rendered, useEffect comes to the rescue.
-For example, you can use it to update the title of a webpage dynamically, or to clean up resources when the component unmounts.
-In simple terms, useEffect is your go-to tool for managing all sorts of behind-the-scenes tasks in React components, making your app more interactive and responsive.
+Essentially, whenever you need to do something after the component has rendered, useEffect

 Key Notes

-• It can dynamically update the title of the webpage based on certain conditions or data.
+is commonly used for fetching data from an API when a component mounts.- It can dynamically update the title of the webpage based on certain conditions or data.

-• Setting up timers or intervals for tasks such as automatic updates or countdowns.
+to subscribe to events like scrolling or resizing the window. - Setting up timers or intervals for tasks such as automatic updates or countdowns.

-• useEffect can be used for cleaning up resources like unsubscribing from events or cancelling timers when the component unmounts.
+can be used for cleaning up resources like unsubscribing from events or cancelling timers when the component unmounts.

 How to subscribe to and unsubscribe from an event using the useEffect?

-In React, you can subscribe and unsubscribe to events using the useEffect hook.
-To subscribe to an event, you need to provide a function as the first argument of useEffect, and within this function, you can add event listeners.
-For example, if you want to subscribe to a click event, you would write something like this:
+, and within this function, you can add event listeners.
+For example, if you want to subscribe to a click

 import { useEffect } from 'react';